With the winter season around, many dog owners wonder: ‘Can dogs eat peanuts?’

 So why the general disbelief?

-Well, because not all types of peanuts are safe for dogs to eat.
+Well, not all types of peanuts are safe for dogs to eat.
 This means that dogs can only have the plain and unsalted type.
 Every other form, however, is a no-no when it comes to your pooch.

-Therefore, it makes sense when many dog owners are reluctant to giving peanuts to their pets.
+Therefore, it makes sense when many dog owners are reluctant to give peanuts to their pets.
 But given that you educate yourself on the best feeding practices, there is no need to worry about giving peanuts as occasional treats to your canine buddy.

 Can Dogs Eat Peanuts: Nutritional Perspective

 Since peanuts are in fact legumes, these constitute as healthy treats.

 After all, peanuts are a good source of proteins, vitamin B-6, vitamin E, niacin, and healthy fats.

 Such nutrients are good for your dog because feeding these to your dog allows them to develop not only better, shinier coats but also leads to an overall improvement in neural and brain functions.

 Can Dogs Eat Peanuts: What Types to Avoid